How the RIC Hearing Aid Looks and Feels

-A further development from the BTE is the Receiver-in-Canal (RIC BTE hearing aid, also called RITE).
+A further development from the BTE is the receiver-in-canal hearing aid (RIC).
 It looks the same as the thin tube BTE, except that a wire passes through the thin tube instead of sound.
 The key difference is that the speaker is housed inside the dome which fits snugly into the ear canal.
 Different sizes of domes can accommodate different sizes of ear canals and hearing loss.

 A wire connects the amplifier housed in the main body of the hearing aid to the speaker that is housed inside the dome, which sits inside the ear canal.
 In hearing aid language, the word “receiver” means “speaker.”
 That’s why this style is called RIC (receiver-in-canal).
 Since the speaker is closer to the hearing aid wearer’s eardrum, the RIC BTE hearing aid offers superior sound to the thin tube BTE.
 The sound is also perceived as more natural and the distance from speaker to microphone helps negate issues with feedback.

-The receiver is especially subjected to natural moisture in the ear canal, a regular care and maintenance routine will help reduce the need for repairs.
+The receiver is especially subjected to natural moisture in the ear canal, but a regular care and maintenance routine will help reduce the need for repairs.
 It’s important to discuss all the options with your hearing health practitioner to ensure you find the hearing aid that will work best for your unique preferences.

 The RIC hearing aids can accommodate larger, size 312 and size 13 batteries and are available with rechargeable solutions.
 Modern Bluetooth connectivity to other devices including smartphones, TVs, computers, music players, and remote microphone accessories expand the options of this model.
 Digital hearing aids have advanced processors that provide better sound quality and speech understanding in background noise.

 Frequently Asked Questions